relizaio/reliza-cli/README.md

 - **-i** - flag for api id which can be a organization-wide read API (required).
 - **-k** - flag for api key which can be a organization-wide read API (required).
 - **--bundle** - Name of the bundle (optional, either bundle name & version or tagsource flag must be used).
-- **--version** - Version number for the bundle to use as a source for tags (optional, to be used with bundle flag).
+- **--version** - Version number for the bundle to use as a source for tags (optional, either version or environment must be used bundle flag).
+- **--environment** - Environment for which latest approved bundle should be used as a source for tags (optional, either version or environment must be used bundle flag).
 - **--infile** - Input file to parse, such as helm values file or docker compose file.
 - **--outfile** - Output file with parsed values (optional, if not supplied - outputs to stdout).
 - **--indirectory** - Path to directory of input files to parse (either infile or indirectory is required)